liuhang123123/flashex-en/node-policies-partnerships/apply.md

 ## **Node Partner Application Process:**

 * **Step 1**: Community partners prepare their application materials.
-* **Step 2**: Submit the application materials via the Bitrader App.
+* **Step 2**: Submit the application materials via the FlashEX App.
-* **Step 3**: Engage with Bitrader to confirm the cooperation plan.
-Once confirmed, the partnership will be officially announced by Bitrader.
+* **Step 3**: Engage with FlashEX to confirm the cooperation plan.
+Once confirmed, the partnership will be officially announced by FlashEX.
-* **Step 4**: Bitrader Tokens will be allocated to the partner’s account.
+* **Step 4**: FlashEX Tokens will be allocated to the partner’s account.

 **Application Materials:**